Condensation, Damp and Mould

 What is damp?

 Damp occurs where moisture collects but does not have a chance to fully dry out.
 Damp is very common and is often caused by condensation.
-Damp usually builds up in areas where there is not much air movement.
+Damp usually builds up in areas where there's not much air movement.

 What steps should I take if I have damp and mould in my home?